 Even with the best safety equipment, it is still possible to sustain serious injuries in a motorcycle crash.
 If you were the victim of an accident, it may help to contact Morris Bart, LLC.
 We are personal injury lawyers who can examine your case and determine if you have a valid claim for medical expenses or lost wages.

 You must prioritize your medical care and physical recovery after a crash.
 Healing is the most important thing.
 However, a personal injury law firm can investigate your accident and develop a claim during this time.
-After your injuries are healed, or you have a handle on your ongoing care needs, an attorney may be able to file an insurance claim and seek compensation for you based on your related damages.
+After your injuries are healed or you have a handle on your ongoing care needs, an attorney may be able to file an insurance claim and seek compensation for you based on your related damages.

 For a free legal consultation, call 800-537-8185